-When there is a sudden voltage step to or a cut from the power supplies, the steep transition causes some reactions such as overshoot and undershoot.
-This abrupt voltage transition can affect the device causing it to fail or malfunction.
+When a sudden voltage step to or a cut from the power supplies is asserted, the steep transition causes some reactions such as overshoot and undershoot.
+This abrupt voltage transition can affect the device causing it to not operate or to malfunction.

 Bypass capacitors are needed to alleviate this behaviour.
 The behaviour can appear differently depending on the various applications.
-Customers need to pay special attention to this issue when designing their application board.
-The length and width of the power lines must be carefully considered, and the capacitance of the capacitors must be selected accordingly.
-The capacitor will also prevent power supplies ripple and switching noise caused in TDMA systems, such as GSM.
+Customers must pay special attention to this issue when they design their application board.

+The length and width of the power lines must be considered carefully, and the capacitance of the capacitors must be selected accordingly.

+The capacitor will also prevent ripple of the power supplies and the switching noise caused in TDMA systems, such as GSM.